 Local applications.
-An important assumption of DKM is that different organisational units tend to (autonomously) develop working tools that better suit their internal needs, and that in general it is a bad idea to replace them with different tools that somebody external to the unit believes would work better for that unit.
-In Figure 2, local applications are software systems, procedures and artifacts (i.e. relational databases, groupware and content management tools, shared directories) that better suit that organisational unit's purposes.
+An important assumption of DKM is that different organisational units tend to (autonomously) develop working tools that suit their internal needs, and that the choice aand usage of these tools is a manifestation of their semantic autonomy.
 This may be for historical reasons (for example people use old legacy systems that are still effective), but also because different tasks may require the use of different applications and formats data (i.e. text documents, audio/movies,) to work out effective procedures, and to adopt a specific and often technical language.
-Even if technologies and data formats are the same for one or more KN, the appropriation (i.e. the local understanding of specific uses in a given setting [19]) of each KN can be very different, depending - among other things - on the local interpretative schema.
+In Figure 2, examples of local applications are software systems, procedures and artifacts (i.e. relational databases, groupware and content management tools, shared directories).
+Even if technologies and data formats are the same for two or more KN, the appropriation (i.e. the local understanding of specific uses in a given setting [18]) of each KN can be very different, depending - among other things - on the local interpretation schema.

-In our case study, local applications are extremely simple: basically MS Office applications plus the local and global public directory structures on shared file systems.
-In this case, the form of appropriation is reflected in two aspects: the different organisation of the directory structures (which partially represent the KN's semantic schemas), and the different processes of contribution to these directories that are implemented within each KN.
+In our case study, local applications are extremely simple: basically MS Office applications plus the local and global public directory structures on different shared file systems.
+In this case, the form of appropriation is reflected in two aspects: the different organisation of the directory structures (which partially represent a KN's semantic schemas), and the different processes of contribution to these directories that are implemented within each KN.

 Contexts.
-In DKM, a context is an explicit representation of a community's perspective2.
+In [6], a context is defined as an explicit representation of a community's perspective2.
 In simple situations, it can be the category system used to classify documents; in more complex scenarios, it can be an ontology, a collection of guidelines, or a business process.
 We can say that a context is the "reification" of a KN's perspective, and its continuous, autonomous management is a powerful way of keeping a unit's perspective alive and productive.
 From a designing perspective, contexts may be created from scratch, but more often can be "extracted" from semantic information embedded in the usage of local applications.
-These extraction processes can be supported by tools like text miners, content management tools, and other similar technologies (this means that these technologies are re-interpreted: from instruments for the creation and management of global interpretative schemas to instruments for the creation and management of local schemas).
+These extraction

-2 The notion of context from which we started was formally defined and studied in a formal setting in [14] and in [2].
-The basic intuition is that a context is partial and approximate representation of the world from a given perspective.
+2 The notion of context from which we started was formally defined and studied in a formal setting in [13] and in [2].
+The basic intuition is that a context is a partial and approximate representation of the world from a given perspective.
 As such, a context can be formalized as a local theory which stands in some relationship (called a compatibility relation) with other local theories of the world.
-Such a relationship captures the fact that each context, though autonomous, is a representation of a portion of the "same" world, and therefore cannot be completely disconnected from other contexts.
+Such a relationship captures the fact that contexts, though autonomous, can "overlap", namely can represent the "same" portion of the world, and therefore there must be a degree of semantic coordination among them.